meriac/blinkenstick/README.md

 blinkenstick
 ============

-Persistence of Vision using EFM32GG
+Persistence of Vision & light paiting using the Raspberry Pi.